Aya Healthcare Named to Staffing Industry Analysts 2022 Best Staffing Firms to Work For

 Mar 04, 2022, 10:00 ET

-DLC, March 4, 2022 /PRNewswire/ -- Aya Healthcare, the largest healthcare staffing company in the U.S., was named to the Staffing Industry Analysts 2022 Best Staffing Firms to Work For in North America.
+SAN DIEGO, March 4, 2022 /PRNewswire/ -- Aya Healthcare, the largest healthcare staffing company in the U.S., was named to the Staffing Industry Analysts 2022 Best Staffing Firms to Work For in North America.
 Out of nearly 300 agencies surveyed for this prestigious recognition, Aya was one of eight awarded in the firms over 500 Employees category.
 Independently surveyed, evaluated and reviewed, employees at each staffing firm were asked to complete an online survey that measured key engagement categories including diversity and inclusion, manager effectiveness, benefits and compensation, teamwork and trust in senior leaders.

 "Our employees have been working tirelessly to ensure hospitals and healthcare facilities had the staff needed to help our nation throughout the COVID-19 pandemic," said Amber Zeeb, VP of Employee Experience at Aya Healthcare.
 "We're grateful for their dedication and passion to help others, and we value and appreciate our team for going above-and-beyond every day."